Support that fits your needs

 I can provide guidance on how to practically deal with any potential safeguarding issues such as domestic abuse, mental health issues and issues with alcohol or substance abuse.

-• Providing generic and practical advice in relation to financial settlements, including what facts and figures you need to get before considering and negotiating a financial settlement.
+Providing realistic and practical advice in relation to financial settlements, including what facts and figures you need to get before considering and negotiating a financial settlement.

-• Providing you with generic and practical advice and tips on how to protect yourself if you are suffering from or have experienced domestic abuse.
+Providing you with practical advice and tips on how to protect yourself if you are suffering from or have experienced domestic abuse.

 This includes coercive and controlling behaviour, narcissism, financial abuse, physical abuse and emotional/psychological abuse.

-I can also accompany you to your joint mediation sessions as a support role if permission is given.
+I can also accompany you to your joint mediation sessions as a support role (“McKenzie Friend”) if permission is given and also depending on the location and proximity.

 I can provide moral support, help you with completing paperwork prior to your sessions, take notes during the sessions for you and give you general advice and views should you need it.
 You should have the opportunity to take a short break during the mediation session should you become overwhelmed and need guidance and support.

-These are much more affordable options if you are in the position where you cannot afford a solicitor to attend a joint mediation session or support you through the process.
+These are cheaper and more affordable options if you are in the position where you cannot afford a solicitor to attend a joint mediation session or support you through the process.

 This means I can assist you and attend court with you, if you are representing yourself without a solicitor or barrister.
 I can provide moral support, help you with completing paperwork and organising/managing your case, take notes during the hearing for you and give you general advice and practical tips during the proceedings.